pimusicbox/mopidy-websettings/README.rst

    :target: https://coveralls.io/r/woutervanwijk/mopidy-websettings?branch=master
    :alt: Test coverage

 Mopidy extension for editing settings in a webinterface.
-Used by Pi MusicBox
+Used by Pi MusicBox, but also usable for personal installations or other projects, since MusicBox-only settings are hidden automatically.

 Installation